About

 Water

-A small tributary of Bear Creek forms a narrow riparian area through the Station.
+A small tributary of Bear Creek forms a narrow riparian area through the property.
+The property forms a complete watershed, so all precipitation the slopes receive flows to the valley floor.